Geant4 Systematic Study of the FRACAS Apparatus for Hadrontherapy Cross Section Measurements: Materials and methods

 \subsubsection{Charge identification}

-The charge identification is done using the $\Delta$E---TOF method by plotting the partial released energy of a charged particle in a material against its time of flight.
+The charge identification is done using the $\Delta$E---TOF method by plotting the released energy of a charged particle in a material against its time of flight.
 The different particle charges are then distributed along lines that can be fitted using a simplified version of the Bethe-Bloch formula without radiative corrections:

-with $a$ a parameter describing the conversion of the partial released energy into scintillation photons and $b$ a parameter describing the properties of the YAP crystal given by eq.~(\ref{eq:bmat}) and the semi-empirical formula in eq.~(\ref{eq:ioni}) from~\cite{leo}.
+with $a$ a parameter describing the conversion of the released energy into scintillation photons and $b$ a constant value describing the properties of the YAP crystal given by eq.~(\ref{eq:bmat}) and the semi-empirical formula in eq.~(\ref{eq:ioni}) from~\cite{leo}.

-Figure~\ref{fig:TOF} shows examples of the partial energy released $\Delta$E of the fragments in the TOF-wall detectors converted in scintillation photoelectrons, versus the TOF expressed as the reduced velocity $\beta$ for a $^{12}$C beam at (a) 100~MeV/nucleon and (b) 400~MeV/nucleon.
-The red curves represent the Bethe-Bloch function with varying $Z$ from 1 to 6 whose parameter $a$ are fitted to the different event populations.
+Figure~\ref{fig:TOF} shows examples of the energy released $\Delta$E of the fragments in the TOF-wall detectors, converted in scintillation photoelectrons, versus the time of flight for a $^{12}$C beam at (a) 100~MeV/nucleon and (b) 400~MeV/nucleon.
+The red curves represent the Bethe-Bloch function with varying $Z$ from 1 to 6 whose parameters $a$ are fitted to the different event populations.
 The charge of the fragment is then obtained by minimizing the event distance to the closest Bethe-Bloch line using a simple dichotomy algorithm.
 A more detailed description of this method can be found in~\cite{Toppi2016}.